Uncertainty vs. Risk

 Definition

-For more details, see glossary entry
+For full definition, see glossary

 Speaking